cyral-quickstart/quickstart-datarepo-masking/install-instructions/README.md

 // Every query that retrieves the contents of the field `CARD_FAMILY` will have the result payload masked
 //
 // Note that the end-user is not expected to type the UDF name in their queries, and in fact, they
-// are not even expected to be aware that such UDF exist.
+// are not even expected to be aware that such UDF exists.

 COMPUTE_WH@PLAYGROUND.FINANCE> SELECT CARD_FAMILY FROM CARDS LIMIT 2;
 +--------------------------------------+